Can You Have Both a Will and a Living Trust?

 Introduction to Wills vs Living Trusts

-When it comes to estate planning, two of the most important documents you can create are a will and a living trust.
+When it comes to estate planning, two of the most important estate planning tools you can create are a will and a living trust.
 Both of these documents are critical components of any comprehensive estate plan and can provide you with many legal and financial benefits.
 In this guide, we’ll cover what a will and a living trust are, how they’re different, and why it may be beneficial to have both.

 A will is a legally binding document that dictates how a person’s assets should be distributed upon their death.
 A living trust, on the other hand, is a type of legal entity that holds and controls assets for the benefit of the creator and/or their beneficiaries.
 Both of these documents have distinct advantages and disadvantages, so it’s important to understand the differences between the two in order to make informed decisions about your estate planning.